uaraven/autospot/readme.md

 ## Installation

-There is no installation. autospot is an portable exe file that just needs to be started.
+There is no installation. autospot is a portable exe file that just needs to be started.

 Unpack the zip file, change the configuration according to your needs and run the program.

+To enable automatic start with windows:
+ - In the explorer context menu for autospot.exe, choose "Create shortcut"
+ - Press Windows Key+R and run `shell:startup` - this will open the startup folder
+ - Move the shortcut for autospot.exe into the Startup folder.
+ - autospot.exe will start the next time you restart windows.

 ## Configuration